 How efficient are RV furnaces?

-Is Electric Heat expensive?
+Is electric heat expensive?

 Do I need a battery for my RV?

-The 120-volt AC power converts into 12-volt DC power, which provides energy components, such as the fridge, furnace, lights, and water pump.
 Even those who park their trailer at a campsite need a battery to convert the current.
 Therefore, having a battery in your travel trailer will keep you safe and out of the dark.

 Can I run my RV furnace without a battery?